TabbycatDebate/tabbycat/docs/features/venue-constraints.rst

 To add a venue constraint category, go to the **Edit Database** area (under Setup), scroll down to "Venues" and click "Venue constraint categories".
-Then click the **+ Add venue constraint categories** button in the top-right of the page.
+Then click the **+ Add venue constraint category** button in the top-right of the page.
+You'll see a page with this on it:

 .. image:: images/add-venue-constraint-category.png